Ronlee12355/Road2R/README.md

 * [R packages](http://r-pkgs.had.co.nz) - This is the book site for “R packages”.
 It was published with O’Reilly in April 2015.
 * [R for Data Science](https://r4ds.had.co.nz) - This is the website for “R for Data Science”.
 * [Text Mining with R - A Tidy Approach](https://www.tidytextmining.com) - This is the website for Text Mining with R.
+* [R Start Here](https://github.com/rstudio/RStartHere) - A guide to some of the most useful R Packages that we know about.